top of page

 Call or email to register

-Referrals to residential or other services can be facilitated.
+Sources Substance Use Counselling provides confidential individual counselling, group and family support for anyone concerned about their own or a loved one’s substance use.
+In-person and virtual options.
+Referrals to residential programs or other services can be facilitated.
 Education, prevention and health promotion services are available for schools and the community.
+Harm Reduction supplies and NarCan kits on site.

 The Youth Space